marc2332/freya/crates/elements/src/_docs/events/click.md

-The `click` event fires when the user clicks an element with the left-click.
+The `click` event fires when the user clicks an element with the mouse.
+Note that this fires for all mouse buttons.
+You can check the specific variant with the [MouseData][crate::events::MouseData]'s `trigger_button` property.

 Event Data: [MouseData][crate::events::MouseData]

-### Example:
+### Example

 ```rust, no_run
 # use dioxus::prelude::*;